dtcenter/MET/met/docs/Users_Guide/masking.rst

 											   7. Solar altitude (solar_alt) and solar azimuth (solar_azi) masking computes the solar altitude and azimuth values at each grid point for the time defined by the mask_file setting. mask_file may either to set to an explicit time string in YYYYMMDD[_HH[MMSS]] format or to a gridded data file.
 If set to a gridded data file, the -mask_field command line option specifies the field of data whose valid time should be used.
 If the -thresh command line option is not used, the raw solar altitude or azimuth value for each grid point will be written to the output.
 If it is used, the resulting binary mask field will be written.
 This option is useful when defining a day/night mask.

 											      8. Latitude (lat) and longitude (lon) masking computes the latitude and longitude value at each grid point.
-This logic only requires the definition of the grid, specified by the input_file.
+This logic only requires the definition of the grid, specified by the input_grid.
 Technically, the mask_file is not needed, but a value must be specified for the command line to parse correctly.
-Users are advised to simple repeat the input_file setting twice.
+Users are advised to simple repeat the input_grid setting twice.
 If the -thresh command line option is not used, the raw latitude or longitude values for each grid point will be written to the output.
 This option is useful when defining latitude or longitude bands over which to compute statistics.

 												 9. Shapefile (shape) masking uses a closed polygon taken from an ESRI shapefile to define the masking region.
 Gen-Vx-Mask reads the shapefile with the ".shp" suffix and extracts the latitude and longitudes of the vertices.
 The other types of shapefiles (index file, suffix “.shx”, and dBASE file, suffix “.dbf”) are not currently used.
 The shapefile must consist of closed polygons rather than polylines, points, or any of the other data types that shapefiles support.
 Shapefiles usually contain more than one polygon, and the -shape n command line option enables the user to select one polygon from the shapefile.
 The integer n tells which shape number to use from the shapefile.
 Note that this value is zero-based, so that the first polygon in the shapefile is polygon number 0, the second polygon in the shapefile is polygon number 1, etc. For the user's convenience, some utilities that perform human-readable screen dumps of shapefile contents are provided.
 The gis_dump_shp, gis_dump_shx and gis_dump_dbf tools enable the user to examine the contents of her shapefiles.
 As an example, if the user knows the name of the particular polygon he wishes to use but not the number of the polygon in the shapefile, he can use the gis_dump_dbf utility to examine the names of the polygons in the shapefile, and the information written to the screen will tell him what the corresponding polygon number is.